 Cockatoo Island

-Did you know you can picnic at a UNESCO listed site in Sydney?
-You can kill two birds with one stone with a picnic on cockatoo island.
-Sydney has 6 UNESCO sites, and this is one of the biggest.
+Did you know you can picnic at a UNESCO-listed site in Sydney?
+You can kill two birds with one stone with a picnic on Cockatoo Island.
+This is one of the biggest of Sydney’s 6 UNESCO sites.

-The island has a fascinating past with colonial and industrial buildings to explore; there is even an old mine shaft.
+The island has a fascinating past with colonial and industrial buildings to explore, and there is even an old mine shaft.
 It was also once a reform school for girls charged with petty crimes.

-• No BYO but you can drink in the licenced venues on the island
+- You can’t bring your own drinks, but you can drink in the licensed venues on the island.

 Where: Cockatoo Island is on the western side of the Harbour Bridge